ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ### Anonymous Functions

-As citizens of the same level as other values, functions don't have to be bound to a name to exist (although some must, this will be explained later).
+As citizens of the same level as other values, functions don't have to be bound to a name to exist (although some must, but this will be explained later).
 Function values not bound to names are called _anonymous functions_.
 Here are a couple of examples:
 ```ocaml
 # fun x -> x;;
 - : 'a -> 'a = <fun>